 Degree Type: BS in Crisis and Emergency Management

 24. American Public University

-Through the School of Security and Global Studies at American Public University there is a comprehensive Bachelors of Arts in Emergency and Disaster Management degree program.
+Through the School of Security and Global Studies at American Public University, there is a comprehensive Bachelors of Arts in Emergency and Disaster Management degree program.
 This course of study is delivered entirely online.
-They offer several perks that make the program even more enticing including: up to 77% of transfer credit, no charge for application fees or transfer credit evaluation.
-In fact, they are not even charging for any text books or ebooks.
-Their online format offers monthly class start dates and 8 week long courses.
-Some of the classes include topics such as: mind of a terrorist, chemistry of hazard materials, emergency response to terrorism, history of explosive ordinance disposal, port security, and quarentine.
+They offer several perks that make the program even more enticing including up to 77% of transfer credit, no charge for application fees or transfer credit evaluation.
+In fact, they are not even charging for any textbooks or ebooks.
+Their online format offers monthly class start dates and 8 week-long courses.
+Some of the classes include topics such as the mind of a terrorist, chemistry of hazardous materials, emergency response to terrorism, history of explosive ordinance disposal, port security, and quarantine.
 Prospective students can matriculate with a GED.
 There are some discounts offered

 Degree Type: BA in Emergency and Disaster Management

 25. Everglades University